0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 <img style="border: 0;" src="/img/2021/20210102_CapZay.png" />

-My plan is to try and focus on not doing anything too stupid: don't pay too much, don't concentrate holdings, don't feel forced to quickly invest as markets shoot higher.
+My plan is to try and focus on not doing anything too stupid:
+- don't pay too much
+- don't concentrate holdings
+- don't feel forced to quickly invest as markets shoot higher.

 I'm already failing on at least one of those.
 Most investments will likely now be in the Multi Asset category as I've less chance of screwing that up.